Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company creates custom AMI images by launching new Amazon EC2 instances from an AWS CloudFormation template it installs and configure necessary software through AWS OpsWorks and takes images of each EC2 instance.
 The process of installing and configuring software can take between 2 to 3 hours but at limes the process stalls due to installation errors.
 The SysOps administrator must modify the CloudFormation template so if the process stalls, the entire stack will tail and roil back.
 Based on these requirements what should be added to the template?

-- [ ] Conditions with a timeout set to 4 hours.
+- [x] Conditions with a timeout set to 4 hours.
-- [x] CreationPolicy with timeout set to 4 hours.
+- [ ] CreationPolicy with timeout set to 4 hours.
 - [ ] DependsOn a timeout set to 4 hours.
 - [ ] Metadata with a timeout set to 4 hours.

-### A database is running on an Amazon RDS Mufti-AZ DB instance.
-A recent security audit found the database to be out of compliance because it was not encrypted.
-Which approach will resolve the encryption requirement?
+### A company plans to run a public web application on Amazon EC2 instances behind an Elastic Load Balancer (ELB).
+The company’s security team wants to protect the website by using AWS Certificate Manager (ACM) certificates.
+The ELB must automatically redirect any HTTP requests to HTTPS.
+Which solution will meet these requirements?

-- [ ] Log in to the RDS console and select the encryption box to encrypt the database.
+- [ ] Create an Application Load Balancer that has one HTTPS listener on port 80.
+Attach an SSL/TLS certificate to listener port 80.
+Create a rule to redirect requests from HTTP to HTTPS.
-- [ ] Create a new encrypted Amazon EBS volume and attach it to the instance.
+- [x] Create an Application Load Balancer that has one HTTP listener on port 80 and one HTTPS protocol listener on port 443.
+Attach an SSL/TLS certificate to listener port 443.
+Create a rule to redirect requests from port 80 to port 443.
-- [ ] Encrypt the standby replica in the secondary Availability Zone and promote it to the primary instance.
+- [ ] Create an Application Load Balancer that has two TCP listeners on port 80 and port 443.
+Attach an SSL/TLS certificate to listener port 443.
+Create a rule to redirect requests from port 80 to port 443.
-- [x] Take a snapshot of the RDS instance, copy and encrypt the snapshot and then restore to the new RDS instance.
+- [ ] Create a Network Load Balancer that has two TCP listeners on port 80 and port 443.
+Attach an SSL/TLS certificate to listener port 443.
+Create a rule to redirect requests from port 80 to port 443.

 ### A SysOps administrator is responsible for a legacy.
 CPU-heavy application The application can only be scaled vertically Currently, the application is deployed on a single t2 large Amazon EC2 instance The system is showing 90% CPU usage and significant performance latency after a few minutes.
 What change should be made to alleviate the performance problem?

 - [ ] Change the Amazon EBS volume to Provisioned lOPs.
-- [x] Upgrade to a compute-optimized instance.
+- [ ] Upgrade to a compute-optimized instance.
-- [ ] Add additional 12 large instances to the application.
+- [x] Add additional 12 large instances to the application.
 - [ ] Purchase Reserved Instances.

 ### A company is managing multiple AWS accounts in AWS Organizations The company is reviewing internal security of Its AWS environment The company's security administrator has their own AWS account and wants to review the VPC configuration of developer AWS accounts.
 Which solution will meet these requirements in the MOST secure manner?